Water buffalo populations: In Europe and the Mediterranean

 Water buffaloes were probably introduced to Europe from India or other eastern sources.
 In Italy, the Longobard King Agilulf is said to have received water buffaloes around 600 AD.
 These were probably a present from the Khan of the Avars, a Turkic nomadic tribe that dwelt near the Danube River at the time.
 Sir H. Johnston knew of a herd of water buffaloes presented by a King of Naples to the Bey of Tunis in the mid-19th century that had resumed the feral state in northern Tunis.

 European water buffaloes are all of the river-type and considered to be of the same breed named the Mediterranean buffalo.
 In Italy, the Mediterranean type was particularly selected and is called the Mediterranea Italiana buffalo to distinguish it from other European breeds, which differ genetically.
 Mediterranean buffalo are also kept in Romania, Bulgaria, Greece, Serbia, Albania, Kosovo, and North Macedonia, with a few hundred in the United Kingdom, Ireland, Germany, the Netherlands, Switzerland, and Hungary.
 Little exchange of breeding water buffaloes has occurred among countries, so each population has its own phenotypic features and performances.
 In Bulgaria, they were crossbred with the Indian Murrah breed, and in Romania, some were crossbred with Bulgarian Murrah.
 As of 2016, about 13,000 buffaloes were in Romania, down from 289,000 in 1989.

 Populations in Turkey are of the Anatolian buffalo breed.

+Some domestic breeds may be related to the extinct, native water buffaloes (Bubalus murrensis), and Rewilding Europe and other environmental organizations utilize specific breeds for vegetation control (conservation grazing) and rewilding (Pleistocene rewilding) to promote local biodiversities (as a replacement to B. murrensis and other extinct bovids like Aurochs), such as among the Danube Delta and other important wildlife habitats, and agricultural lands.